duh-rpc/duh.go/docs/why-not-grpc.md

 TODO: TLS connection to local gateway issue.
 (See Gubernator)

 ### GPRC is not Protobuf
 You can and should use Protobuf.
 You don't need to use GRPC to use Protobuf.
-(I've had a few people be confused about this) MORE HERE?